Project Trellis Marketing Program

 Humboldt is known internationally for its quality cannabis cultivation.
 Humboldt’s cannabis industry has also been a significant economic driver in the county for decades.
 When staff conducted its initial public outreach during the creation of Project Trellis it was the cannabis stakeholders who identified that Humboldt County needed to maintain a competitive marketing advantage in order to preserve and grow market share.
 These same stakeholders advised staff that steps should be taken to promote and maintain Humboldt’s grown cannabis as a national and industry brand.
 The Marketing tier of Project Trellis was created to achieve these aims.

-First Marketing Request for Proposals
+Current Request for Proposals

 Humboldt County Cannabis Marketing Assessment

 The suspension of the RFP for a Collective Cannabis Branding, Promoting and Marketing Strategy for Humboldt County caused staff to deliberate on best practices for designing a marketing program that would be suited for success.
 Additionally, COVID-19 has created a real and pressing need for comprehensive and data driven planning for policies related to the Humboldt’s economic future.
 It was determined that the creation of a marketing assessment would help guide marketing planning through a strategic framework based in research.
 The creation of such an assessment mirrors the process employed during the creation of the county’s Local Equity Plan (LEP) which was developed using analysis and determinations made in the Humboldt County Cannabis Equity Assessment (CEA).